silverhammermba/superuser/extras/glossary.markdown

 : HyperText Transfer Protocol
 : An application protocol which allows transmission of web pages and multimedia

+HTTPS
+: HTTP Secure
+: The practice of wrapping the HTTP protocol in an additional layer of TLS.

 Information
 : Meaning.
 Can be encoded/stored as data using an appropriate format.

+Inherited Trust
+: The idea that if Alice trusts Bob and Bob trusts Charlie, then Alice should trust Charlie.
+Used by HTTPS to trust websites via certificate authorities.

 Internet layer
 : The protocol in charge of getting data from one computer to another.
 In most